jason-fox/Fast-RTPS-docs/docs/fastdds/security/includes/intro.rst

 By default, Fast RTPS doesn't compile security support.
 You can activate it adding ``-DSECURITY=ON`` at CMake configuration step.
-For more information about Fast RTPS compilation, see :ref:`installation-from-sources`.
+For more information about Fast RTPS compilation, see :ref:`installation`.

 You can activate and configure security plugins through :class:`eprosima::fastrtps::Participant` attributes using properties.